boralyl/brewfather-tools/README.md

 ## Running

 1. Mark recipe as public in brew father.
+(Note: this may require uploading a photo, adding a teaser, notes and tags.)
 2. On the Recipie details export as "Brewfather Recipe JSON"
 3. Run the following: